64kramsystem/personal_notes/books_courses/game_programming_patterns.md

 Simple: store common data into single location (eg. tiles, inside world), and add a reference to the subject class.

 If the shared property of an subject instance (eg. is terrain) is queried, one will forward the query to the parent instance (eg. tile).

+### 4. Observer

+Very well-known and easy structure.

+- if the work to do is slow, send it to a thread, but take care of deadlocks
+- some complain about memory allocation
+  - simple linked list
+  - intrusive LL (more space-efficient)
+  - double LL (constant-time removal)

+Referential problems concepts:

+- if observers are just removed, subjects will hold invalid references
+  - add a removal call on destruction
+- if subjects are just removed, observers will assume they're still observing
+  - nice strategy: send a termination message, for observers to unregister
+- with GC: lapsed listener problem - if the observers don't deregister, the subjects will hold the references to them

+Design problems:

+- since observers are dynamically added, it's harder to trace them; if it gets too hard, this pattern may not be well-suited

 ## III.
 Sequencing Patterns